Owner / Producer

-The mine is being operated as a stand-alone unit since 2009 after Anglo Platinum’s Amandelbult section was split into two mines, namely Tumela and Dishaba.
+The mine is being operated as a standalone unit since 2009 after Anglo Platinum’s Amandelbult section was split into two mines, namely Tumela and Dishaba.

 The Tumela Mine is located in the north-western area of the BIC, which was formed about 2,000 million years ago.
 The BIC is a huge, geologically unique, saucer-shaped intrusion with a width of 350km, length of 250km, thickness of up to 12km and a total underlying area of 66,000km².

-The BIC is rich in platinum group metals with the PMGs mainly concentrated in its two reefs – Merensky reef and Upper Group 2 (UG2) reef.
-The PGM reserves in the two reefs are estimated to be 547 million ounces and one billion ounces respectively.
+The BIC is rich in platinum group metals with the PGMs mainly concentrated in its two reefs – Merensky reef and Upper Group 2 (UG2) reef.
+The PGM reserves in the two reefs are estimated to be 547Moz and one billion ounces respectively.

 Merensky, whose resources are being extracted since 1925, has suffered depletion during recent years.
-The UG2 reef, which is found between 16m and 400m vertically down the Merensky reef, now accounts for more than 50% of all the PGM containing ore processed in South Africa.
+The UG2 reef, which is found between 16m and 400m vertically down the Merensky Reef, now accounts for more than 50% of all the PGM containing ore processed in South Africa.

 The UG2 ore contains more chromite but less nickel and copper sulphides compared to Merensky ore.

 The Tumela Mine uses underground mining method, mostly through conventional breast stoping with strike pillars.
-The mine also uses remotely controlled drill to install roof bolts which are used to prevent tunnel roofs from falling.
-Ore is drilled by using low-profile drilling equipments and dumped from the stopes using load-haul-dump (LHD) vehicles.
+The mine also uses a remotely controlled drill to install roof bolts which are used to prevent tunnel roofs from falling.
+Ore is drilled by using low-profile drilling equipment and dumped from the stopes using load-haul-dump (LHD) vehicles.

 The Tumela mine produced 543,000oz of PMG during 2010-2011.
 The refined platinum produced by the mine during the year was 264,000oz, an 11% decrease from the previous year.

-The tonnes milled at the Tumela mine also decreased by 7%, to 4.2 million tonnes.
-The decline in production was the result of safety stoppages and low grade ore sources.
+The tonnes milled at the Tumela mine also decreased by 7%, to 4.2Mt.
+The decline in production was the result of safety stoppages and low-grade ore sources.